The Byzantine Generals Problem

 3m + 1 total generals in the system to satisfy IC1 and IC2.
 If the traitors make up one third or more of the system, it’s impossible to satisfy these conditions.

 In order to prove this, they use contradiction.
 Assume there is a solution to the Byzantine Generals Problem for a total of

 m traitors.
 With this knowledge, we can construct a reduction: assume there are

 If we add 3 Byzantine generals into the mix and split the Albanian generals into groups of 3 (of size

 m).
 One of these groups is the group of traitors.
 We can map each group to a Byzantine general.
 Thus, one Byzantine general follows the traitors’ pattern.
-We know that 3 Byzantine generals is impossible, so we arrive at a proof by contradiction.
-(In the paper, this proof is quite hand-wavy and I don’t fully understand it).
+We know that 3 Byzantine generals is impossible, so in order to obtain consensus we must have at least one more “group” of generals.
+This group must contain at least 1 general, so we arrive at

 In the end, we come up with the famous result: a system of